Search Copyrights

 How can I show that my work is copyright registered at SongCopyright.org?

-You should use the standard international copyright symbol © on all your work also write "SongCopyright.org" or "The Song Copyright Organization" or "SCO Registered" or something similar.
-If your song is publiclly available online you can also place a link to SongCopyright.org with your song so that people can instantly check your registration for themselves and instantly see your Copyright Certificate.
-This will certainly stop most people from trying to copy anything from your song.
+You should use the standard international copyright symbol © on all your work also write "SongCopyright.org" or "The Song Copyright Office" or "SCO Registered" or something similar.
+If your song is online you can place a link to SongCopyright.org with your song so that people can check your copyright registration for themselves and instantly see your Copyright Certificate.

 What is Song Copyright exactly?